-Lifetime Activity
+• Lifetime Activity

-LIF courses include those sports and activities that an individual can participate in across the lifespan.
+LIF courses and designated theater dance courses include those sports and activities that an individual can participate in across the lifespan.

 Note 1: PED 131 fulfills both the Physical Fitness and the Lifetime Activity components of the Health and Wellness requirement.